IMirandaM/BiVLC/README.md

 #### TROHN-Text

-To create TROHN-Text we have used the COCO 2017 train captions, using OpenChat 3.5-0106 and the templates provided by Sugarcrepe.
+To create TROHN-Text we have used the COCO 2017 train captions, the LLM OpenChat 3.5-0106 and the templates provided by Sugarcrepe.
 We have created a negative caption for the proposed subcategories in SugarCrepe for each of the COCO 2017 train captions.

 ```
 python src/Training_data/TROHN_Text/TROHN_Text_generation.py